 O, Canada

-Ton histoire est une épopée des plus brillants exploits.
+Ton histoire est une épopée des plus brillants exploits

 As do most national anthems, this one tickles me with its gloriously vague, vaguely glorious wording.
 What (Christian) country would these words not apply to?